lamansky/2/readme.md

 const {toArray, toIterator, toMap, toNumber, toObject, toString} = require('2')
 ```

+(If your project has a linting rule that precludes shadowing the global `toString` function, you can also destructure the `toStr` function, which is the same as `toString`.)

-Or you can require individual functions via submodules:
+You can also require individual functions via submodules:

 ```javascript
 const toArray = require('2/array')